edouardproust/42_born2beroot/questions.md

 ## SSH

-- Check SSH is installed and works properly:\
+- Check SSH is installed and works properly & Verify that SSH only uses port 4242: `sudo service ssh status`
-  `aaa`\
-  `aaa`
-- What is SSH and the value of using it: `Aaa`
+- What is SSH and the value of using it: `TODO`
-- Verify that SSH only uses port 4242: `aaa`
-- Use SSH to log in with newly created user: `aaa`
+- Use SSH to log in with newly created user: `ssh <test>@localhost -p 4243`
-- Make sure we cannot use SSH with root: `aaa`
+- Make sure we cannot use SSH with root: `ssh root@localhost -p 4243` + enter password 3 times

 ## Script monitoring